ginnyfahs/make-the-space-for-chrome/README.md

 5. *Donate* - financially supporting organizations that expand female opportunity
 6. *Apply* - staying aware of the professional landscape, always striving for more

+## My Contribution
+I led backend, building and seeding our database.
+I was also responsible for integrating with Twitter, managing Heroku, and using bootstrap for UI polishing in the final stages of the project.

 ## Tech Stack
 Make the Space is built on a decoupled architecture featuring:
 * Rails API backend